 - Innovation and business forum

-DEADLINE EXTENDED: The abstract submission deadline is April 30th, 2019.
+The abstract submission deadline was April 30th, 2019.

-The scientific committee will evaluate your submissions and give you feedback on being accepted for the conference program in mid June 2019.
+The scientific committee will evaluate all submissions and give feedback on being accepted for the conference program in mid June 2019.

 As an author of the accepted abstracts, you will be contacted directly through the email you submitted.